KariSims/KariSims/README.md

   **I'm KariSims, Data Scientist, in bulk** :relaxed:

-I'm not really great at writing introductions, please bear with me <br>
+I'm not really great at writing introductions, please bear with me

 <!--
 **KariSims/KariSims** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.